OGRECave/ogre/Docs/CodingStandards.md

             <li>Use overloaded methods not varargs.</li>
         </ul></li>
     <li>Minimum C++ compiler level is MSVC 12 (VS2013) or gcc 4.8.
 Compilers which do not support C++11 properly are not supported.</li>
-    <li>Use the <a href="https://en.wikipedia.org/wiki/Opaque_pointer#C++">PImpl idiom</a> to reduce dependencies between classes.</li>
+    <li>Use the <a href="https://en.cppreference.com/w/cpp/language/pimpl">PImpl idiom</a> to reduce dependencies between classes.</li>
-    <li>Always use <a href="https://www.cprogramming.com/tutorial/const_correctness.html">const-correctness</a>.
+    <li>Always use <a href="https://isocpp.org/wiki/faq/const-correctness">const-correctness</a>.
 Methods taking non-primitive types as parameters should generally take them as const references, methods returning non-primitive types should generally return them as const references.
 Declare all methods that do not modify internal state `const`.
 For lazy-update getter methods, declare the internal state which is lazy-updated `mutable`.</li>
-    <li>Prefer `protected` over `private` to encourage specialisation where appropriate</li>
+    <li>Prefer `private` over `protected` to encourage encapsulation.
+Use public interfaces internally too.</li>
     <li>Always declare destructors `virtual` unless the class you are writing should not have any vtable (no other virtual methods).</li>
     <li>Avoid non-const by-ref parameters unless you have no other option.
-We prefer not to have in/our parameters since they are less intuitive.</li>
+We prefer not to have inout parameters since they are less intuitive.</li>
 </ol>